 The leniency statement can be made orally, in which case a transcription is made by the registry of the BCA.
-Oral leniency statements will always be accepted in cases where the European Commission is extremely well placed to handle the case within the meaning of the ECN Notice on cooperation between authorities, and the undertaking files a summary leniency application with the BCA.
+Oral leniency statements will always be accepted in cases where the European Commission is extremely well placed to handle the case within the meaning of the EU Commission Notice on cooperation within the Network of Competition Authorities, and the undertaking files a summary leniency application with the BCA.

-The content of the summary application must be identical to the leniency application that is filed with the European Commission, and include:
+The content of the summary application must be identical to the leniency application that is filed with the European Commission and must include:

 - the name and address of the applicant;

 - the other participants in the cartel;

 - the Member States where the evidence is likely to be found; and

 - all other leniency applications that have been or will be filed with competition authorities inside or outside the European Union.